ann-50hub/Blinkit-Analysis/README.md

 ## 📊 Project Overview

-The **Blinkit Data Analysis** project uses **Power BI** to visualize and analyze business data from an Excel source.
+The **Sales Data Analysis** project uses **Power BI** to visualize and analyze business data from an Excel source.
 It enables decision-makers to understand sales, product performance, and customer behavior through KPIs and interactive charts.

 ---